ChevanR/Project5-6/README.md

-# VR and haptic cloud integration project
+# VR and haptic integration project

 This project aims to revolutionize remote vr experiences by integrating cutting-edge haptic feedback through cloud technology, providing users with a truly immersive xr environment.